szaffarano/nix-dotfiles/README.md

 ### Preconditions

-1. Create a keypair for the target machine
+1. Create a ssh keypair for the target machine

         # use a ramfs to not store the key in disk
         sudo mount -t tmpfs -o size=10M tmpfs /tmp/pki/ram